If you purchase an independently reviewed product or service through a link on our website, we may receive an affiliate commission.

 Women’s Tree Toppers, $115; Allbirds.com.

-A minimalist alternative to the tree runner, this option includes a low-vamp silhouette that reveals a subtle flash of skin and two-eyelet design for a barely-there look.
+Although considered a boat shoe on the company’s website, this minimalist style isn’t nearly as preppy as the leather moc toe versions you’re probably used to seeing.
+The silhouette includes a lightweight, flexible upper made of signature eucalyptus tree fibers, well as a low vamp and two-eyelet design for a barely-there look.
 And it’s super comfortable, too, made with the label’s proprietary foam and S-curve tread for a natural, flexible stride.
-It’s important to note that due to the shoe’s low-cut design, some customers suggest ordering a size down to ensure the heel doesn’t slip while you walk.
+It’s important to note that due to the shoe’s low-cut fit, some customers suggest ordering a size down to ensure your heel doesn’t slip out of the back of the shoe while you walk.

 Men’s Tree Skippers, $95; Allbirds.com.